-Thumps occurs in dehydrated horses when the potential between ions accidentally is triggered by the electric current of the heart beat across the gap between the heart and the phrenic nerve lying across the heart on its way to the diaphragm.
-As the heart beats, the diaphragm contracts synchronously with the heart beat creating a jerk of the diaphragm (a hiccup) ranging from mild to severe thumping.
+Thumps occur in dehydrated horses when the potential between ions accidentally is triggered by the electric current of the heartbeat across the gap between the heart and the phrenic nerve lying across the heart on its way to the diaphragm.
+As the heart beats, the diaphragm contracts synchronously with the heartbeat creating a jerk of the diaphragm (a hiccup) ranging from mild to severe thumping.
 It is cured with rehydration using electrolyte solution IV.

 Herbs and Spices

 It has become popular to add herbs (plant leaves or flowering parts) and spices (plant seeds, berries, bark, roots, and fruits) to the diets of some horses usually for a specific benefit.
-In humans they have shown a beneficial effect on the mitochondria of the cell.
-The part of these plants being attributed to these benefits are the polyphenols which are a group of plant chemicals that benefit cellular health and in particular, mitochondrial health.
-Coffee beans have the most polyphenols in human food but many other herbs and spices have them too including oregano, thyme, black pepper, turmeric and others.
+In humans, they have shown a beneficial effect on the mitochondria of the cell.
+The part of these plants being attributed to these benefits is the polyphenols which are a group of plant chemicals that benefit cellular health and in particular, mitochondrial health.
+Coffee beans have the most polyphenols in human food but many other herbs and spices have them too including oregano, thyme, black pepper, turmeric, dark-colored berries and others.

 All herbs and spices are plants and therefore available to the horse if growing in their area.
 There are no known toxicities when eaten in the wild but some are toxic when given continuously and in excessive amounts for supplementation.
 The principles of feeding them are similar to all other plants – feed only when in season.
 Again, in a healthy horse with a normal gut microbiome, there is probably no need to supplement with herbs or spices unless guided by an experienced practitioner for medicinal purposes.

-2) Adding minerals beyond the requirements of the horse may cause health issues.
-Adding them to pregnant mares and new born foals may be indicated depending on the environment where they live and the quality of forage available.
+- Adding minerals beyond the requirements of the horse may cause health issues.
+Adding them to pregnant mares and newborn foals may be indicated depending on the environment where they live and the quality of forage available.

-5) Herbs and spices have a place when prescribed by a medical practitioner.
-However in a horse with a normal gut microbiome and not starved, adding these may be unnecessary.
+- Herbs and spices have a place when prescribed by a medical practitioner.
+However, in a horse with a normal gut microbiome and not starved, adding these may be unnecessary.